 After a short course in the neck, the costocervical trunk terminates by dividing into two terminal branches: the supreme intercostal artery and the deep cervical artery.

 - The supreme intercostal artery (also known as the superior intercostal artery) arches posteroinferiorly, between the parietal pleura and neck of the first rib.
-It passes lateral to the stellate ganglion and medial to the ventral rami of spinal nerve T1.
+It passes lateral to the stellate ganglion and medial to the anterior rami of spinal nerve T1.
 Descending down the inner aspect of the thoracic cage, it provides the first two posterior intercostal arteries for the first two intercostal spaces.
 The artery terminates by anastomosing with the third posterior intercostal artery.
 Here, it provides the blood supply for the muscles, skin and parietal pleura of the corresponding intercostal spaces.

 - The deep cervical artery courses in a posterosuperior direction passing over the neck of the first rib.
 It then runs upwards, parallel to the cervical spine and over the posterior neck muscles.
 It terminates at the level of the second cervical vertebra where it forms an anastomosis with the descending branch of the occipital artery.
 At the proximal segment, the artery provides a spinal branch that enters the cervical spinal canal between the last cervical and first thoracic vertebrae.
 Distally, it gives off several muscular branches that supply the posterior muscles of the neck.